 There are 2 ways to register business in China – by way of Representative Office [RO] and that of Wholly Foreign Owned Enterprise [WFOE].

 Please note that different province / city have slightly different requirements.

 Generally the processes for both the ROe and WFOE are quite similar in order to register business in China.

-Summary of processes for ROe and WFOE
+Summary of Processes of RO and WFOE

 Step 1: Get the necessary documents in place.
 Documents include among others, Certification of incorporation, Bank credit letter, Appointment letter, Authorization letter of signatories, Articles of incorporation and Leasing contract.

 Step 2: The documents should be notarized and in Chinese language.

 Step 3: It takes about 1 to 2 months of processing time before approval is granted.